 \subsection{Few-Shot Object Detection}

-Few-shot object detection aims to build detectors toward limited data scenarios.
+FSOD aims to build detectors toward limited data scenarios.
 Meta-based methods~\cite{DBLP:conf/iccv/YanCXWLL19, DBLP:conf/iccv/KangLWYFD19, DBLP:conf/cvpr/KarlinskySHSAFG19} dominate early research.
 TFA~\cite{DBLP:conf/icml/WangH0DY20} outperforms the previous meta-based methods by only fine-tuning the last layer of the detector.
 After that, fine-tune-based methods~\cite{DBLP:conf/eccv/WuL0W20, DBLP:conf/cvpr/ZhangW21a} become popular.
-The most related works to our approach are SRR-FSD~\cite{DBLP:conf/cvpr/ZhuCASS21} and MD (Morphable Detector)~\cite{DBLP:conf/iccv/ZhaoZW21}, which introduce external information to boost the detection of novel classes.
+The most related works to our approach are SRR-FSD~\cite{DBLP:conf/cvpr/ZhuCASS21} and Morphable Detector (MD)~\cite{DBLP:conf/iccv/ZhaoZW21}, which introduce external information to boost the detection of novel classes.
 Differently, these two methods adopt pure language models to generate semantic embeddings, bringing bias because of the domain gap.
 Moreover, our method is able to draw on external information more effectively through the distillation loss we proposed.